Complete Simulation of Automata Networks: Simulation of transformations

-\begin{remark} For $q =3$ or $q=5$, there is a simpler $n$-universal transformation of size $n+2$ whose time is strictly less than the time of the $n$-universal transformation $f$ constructed in the proof of Theorem \ref{th:n+2}.
+\begin{remark} For $q =3$ or $q=5$, there is a simpler $n$-complete transformation of size $n+2$ whose time is strictly less than the time of the $n$-complete transformation $f$ constructed in the proof of Theorem~\ref{th:n+2}.
 Defining